 With so many kinds of certifications available, it’s hard to know what is the best.
 So most clients look to see what certification is the most respected in the fitness industry.
 Or they ask around at various health clubs to see what sort of certifications they require of their personal trainers.

-The two certifications that keep popping up are ACE and NASM certification.
+The two certifications that keep popping up are ACE and NASM certifications.
 So finding an in-home personal trainer with either of these two certifications will assure a quality trainer.
+Also, make sure that the personal trainer you choose has a certificate in first-aid so he’ll know how to provide help in case of emergencies

 Why Does Certification Matter?